Common Motorcycle Injuries & How to Avoid Them

-Sturdy, protective motorcycle clothing can help prevent the majority of road rash injuries.
+Sturdy, protective riding gear can help prevent the majority of road rash injuries.
 Materials such as denim aren't tough enough, and quickly wear away when slid across asphalt during an accident.
 Leather apparel should be worn, as it is far more resilient to abrasion.
 Always wear leather gloves, trousers and a jacket, or a leather riding suit to minimize the risk of road rash.

 The neck is perhaps a motorcycle driver's most vulnerable body part.
 Neck braces are essential for protection during racing and competition, but opinion is divided as to whether they're suitable for everyday riding on roads and highways.

 Leg and Foot Injuries

 Leather motorcycle trousers with knee pads and armored panels can lower the chances of fractures and lacerations.
 Proper motorcycle boots that extend above the ankle are proven to reduce the likelihood of a sprained or broken ankle.